Article

 Medical Record Retention Requirements in Florida

-Record retention requirements in Florida vary by provider type and are defined through statute and administrative rules.
+Like other state frameworks, Florida's record retention requirements vary by provider type and are defined through statute and administrative rules.

 • Physicians: Minimum retention period of five years from last patient contact.